 The data tells the City how cost-effective rehabilitation projects are, and displays efficiency in use of funding.
 The significant decrease in 2018 reflects the absence of a rehabilitation project that year.
-The increase from 2019 to 2020 is a result of the additional investment authorized by City Council.
+In 2020, Council approved additional investments to street habilitation through reconstruction.
+In 2021, a combination of reconstruction and resurfacing was used, which reduced the average cost rehabilitation for the year.

-2016 2017 2018 2019 2020 Percentage of all jurisdiction lane miles rehabilitated in the year 1.91% 1.68% N/A 0.51% 3.15%
+2017 2018 2019 2020 2021 Percentage of all jurisdiction lane miles rehabilitated in the year 1.68% N/A 0.51% 3.15% 2.6%